Dorianhgn/ProjetML4A/Répartition.md

 - Then work on the powerpoint during the first two weeks, and we'll be done and we can work on Signal exam and other exams.

 ---

+Here a brief breakdown I made with ChatGPT about what should be done. **I've added my opinions in *italics*.**

 ## **1. Exploratory Data Analysis (EDA) & Data Processing**